Acacia - Chrono Echo

 Her daggers have about the same maximum range as an Assault Rifle, and this gives Acacia surprisingly and deceptively high range.

-Some previous operatives did only have effectively melee range - either because that's how close they needed to stay to enemies (for example Haru - Absconditus), or because there was a reason to move closer and no reason to move away (e.g. Fenny - Lioneart).
+Some previous operatives did only have effectively melee range - either because that's how close they needed to stay to enemies (for example Haru - Absconditus), or because there was a reason to move closer and no reason to move away (e.g. Fenny - Lionheart).

 Personally, I wouldn't have had a problem with Acacia's swords being melee range, but her Flying Swords are pretty fun and work well, so her being ranged isn't an issue.